 Lucy in Popular Culture:

 Lucy, of course, gets her name from that of Lucy Westenra in Bram Stoker's novel, Dracula, although that's the only connection between the two.
 Lucy in the novel is a debutante and best friend to the book's real heroine, Mina Murray.
 She's also the first major victim of Dracula in the story, dying and becoming his vampiric vassal.
-The heroes of the story eventually have to kill her to save her soul, but by that point Dracula has already moved on to Mina next to change her as well.
+The heroes of the story eventually have to kill her to save her soul, but by that point Dracula has already moved on to Mina as his next unwilling target.

 Since Lucy is a major character in Dracula, she appears in every adaptation in some capacity.
 Interestingly, in one version -- Dracula 1979 -- the traditional Mina character is named Lucy, and Mina is her best friend who Dracula kills first.
 Lucy actually gets to survive that story which is nice.